Adualin/iOS-project-template/Readme.md

 ## iOS Project Template

 A template to jumpstart your next iOS project integrating best practices and tools.
-Supports Xcode 10, Swift 4.2
+Supports Xcode 10, Swift 4.2, RxSwift and other libs.

+---

+Tip: Forked from [pgorzelany/iOS-project-template](https://github.com/pgorzelany/iOS-project-template), Thanks for such a great idea!

 ## Motivation